hardyoyo/pad-dspace-infra/README.md

 provides CDL with a DSpace instance.
 The project includes individual templates for each stack, and uses Sceptre to manage the infrastructure as code.

+Remember: Sceptre is for infrastructure, build.sh is for pushing images into ECR.

 ## Stacks
 The project includes the following stacks: